Open Access - what, why and how

 Open Access policy at The University of Bergen

-The Open Access policy includes the following statements:
+The University of Bergen adopted an Open Access-policy in 2012.
+The policy includes the following statements:

 From 22.08.2017 the government has implemented National goals and guidelines for open access to research articles.